 The whole family will be shocked by how good it turns out!

-What you need for baked chocolate oats
+Simple ingredients you’ll need for baked chocolate oats

 Scroll down to view the recipe card below for the full ingredients list, nutrition facts, and step-by-step instructions.